globalseismology/avni/docs/overview/governance.rst

         :start-after: % REM3D reference
         :end-before: % everything else

+While AVNI is a distinct project from REM3D, the avenues of community pariticipation are similar.
 In order to maximize the likelihood of success and utility to the broader deep Earth community, the REM3D project receives input from two advisory working groups, one focused on the reference dataset, and the other on the reference model.
+Both working groups provide feedback and data to the REM3D project theough various channels.

 .. figure:: ../_static/Community_Effort_REM3D.svg
    :width: 80%